protocol/CryptoNetLab/README.md

  Much of CryptoNetLab’s past work is exhibited in the Filecoin Research [website](https://research.filecoin.io/) and [GitHub repo](https://github.com/filecoin-project/research/).

 ### Open Problems

+We welcome discussion of our current Open Problems on our [github discussion page](https://github.com/protocol/CryptoNetLab/discussions/categories/open-problems-ideas-proposals).
+Please join us in exploring the future of public good cryptography by contributing to the solution of current problems and posing new ones!

 <table>
   <thead>
     <tr>